 - Placenta previa (the placenta is lying too low in the uterus and nearly covers the cervix).

 - Placenta accreta (when the placenta invades and doesn’t separate from the uterine wall).

-If your bleeding is not serious, your doctor may treat it by recommending that you rest, relax, stay off your feet, and not have sex.
+If continued bleeding is not serious, your doctor may treat it by recommending that you rest, relax, stay off your feet, and not have sex.
+Keep your body healthy.
+Take a prenatal vitamin with folic acid daily while pregnant.
+Take it earlier if you plan to get pregnant.
+Avoid smoking, drinking alcohol, and taking illegal drugs.
+Talk to your doctor before taking prescription medicine.
 Also, when you are pregnant, you should never douche (use vaginal cleansing products) or use tampons.
 Serious bleeding may need to be treated with a long-term bed rest, hospitalization, or surgery.